 The financial statements of the School District have been prepared in conformity with generally accepted accounting principles (GAAP) as applied to local governmental units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 The School District also applies Financial Accounting Standards Board (FASB) Statements and Interpretations issued on or before November 30, 1989, to its governmental activities and to its internal service fund unless those pronouncements conflict or contradict GASB pronouncements.
+The FASB has codified its standards and the standards issued prior to November 30, 1989 are included in the codification.
 The most significant of the School District's accounting policies are described below.

-Notes to the Basic Financial Statements (Continued) For the Fiscal Year Ended June 30, 2009
+Notes to the Basic Financial Statements (Continued) For the Fiscal Year Ended June 30, 2010